duneroadrunner/SaferCPlusPlus/README.md

 ### make_xscope_strong_pointer_store()

 `make_xscope_strong_pointer_store()` returns a scope object that holds a copy of the given strong pointer and allows you to obtain a corresponding scope pointer.
-Currently supported strong pointers include [reference counting pointers](#reference-counting-pointers), [norad pointers](#norad-pointers) and pointers to [asynchronously shared objects](#asynchronously-shared-objects) (and scope pointers themselves for the sake of completeness).
+Supported strong pointers include ones like [reference counting pointers](#reference-counting-pointers), [norad pointers](#norad-pointers) and pointers to [asynchronously shared objects](#asynchronously-shared-objects) (and scope pointers themselves for the sake of completeness).

 usage example: